 Can You Make a Lambic Outside of Belgium?

-Most Belgian brewers do not consider spontaneously fermented beer made outside of Belgium, specifically the area around Brussels and the Zenne river valley, to be true lambics.
+Most Belgian brewers do not consider spontaneously fermented beer made outside of Belgium—specifically the area around Brussels and the Zenne River valley—true lambics.

-But, many American brewers have sought to respectfully brew a lambic.
+But, many American brewers now seek to brew a lambic respectfully.

-Funk, who loved the balance and complexity of Belgian lambics, started out brewing Belgian-inspired beer on a 1-bbl system in his basement.
-As consumer palettes caught on his intricately crafted sours gained popularity.
-Because of his love of lambics and respect for the craft, Funk took things one step further.
+Funk, who loved Belgian lambics’ balance and complexity, started brewing Belgian-inspired beer on a 1-bbl system in his basement.
+As consumer palettes caught on, his intricately crafted sours gained popularity.
+Funk took things one step further.

 After much debate and discussion, Funk, his lambic-loving compatriots, and HORAL settled on a term: Méthode Traditionnelle.